Federal Unemployment Insurance Enhancements

 How do I apply for unemployment insurance?

 Illinoisans can file for unemployment insurance with the Illinois Department of Employment Security (IDES) at www.ides.illinois.gov.
-IDES also has a handbook – “What Every Worker Should Know About Unemployment Insurance” that describes all the information you’ll need to apply.
-That can be accessed here.
+IDES also has a series of FAQ pages that can be accessed here.

 If you are deaf or hard of hearing, you may call IDES’s TTY service – Illinois Relay – at 1-866-488-4016.